Melvin-n/CS50x-problem-sets/README.md

 # CS50x-problem-sets
-Answers to the problem sets in CS50x
-C problem sets have cs50 libraries for getting user inputs
+My solutions to cs50 problem sets some C problem sets have cs50 libraries for getting user inputs